 As a vacation rental property manager, you know how important it is for people to be able to find your properties on the internet.
 That’s why a critical piece of the marketing process is finding out what search terms your customers use to find you.
 You can find the best keywords for vacation rental websites by starting with keyword research.

-Here are 12 ways to find keywords for vacation rentals:
+Here are 12 ways to start your vacation rental keyword research:

 - Use Google’s Suggest Feature

 - Use Alternate Terms for Properties

 - Use Keyword Modifiers

 - Use Google Trends